eps696/stylegan2ada/README.md

 Tested on Python 3.7 + PyTorch 1.7.1, requires [FFMPEG] for sequence-to-video conversions.
 For more explicit details refer to the original implementations.

 Here is previous [Tensorflow-based version], which produces compatible models (but not vice versa).
-I still prefer it for few-shot training (~100 imgs), and for model surgery tricks (not ported here yet).
+I still prefer it for few-shot training (~100 imgs) on the older hardware.

 ## Features
 * inference (image generation) in arbitrary resolution (finally with proper padding on both TF and Torch)